 BHSC is a group of volunteer skiers and donors developing a groomed X-C trail system in the Boutwell Hill State Forest on Chautauqua Ridge, lake-effect snow capital of WNY.
 The 5 miles of non-motorized trails we groom, as well as adjoining multi-use town and forest roads groomed by the Cherry Creek Sno-Goers snowmobile club, make up a 10-mile trail system that is free and open to the public.
-Then there’s lots of un-groomed back-country trails- join us!
+There’s also lots of un-groomed back-country trails- join us!

 Boutwell Hill Ski Club Granted Tax-Exempt Status!